dturon/partman_to_cstore/README.md

 ## Limitations

-Its experimental extension, working only for partman **time-based** partitions!!!
+Its experimental extension, working only for partman **time-based(epoch too)** partitions!!!
 Don't forget that cstore tables isn't backuped by pg_dump and FDW tables don't have inheritence, checks and pushdown, so query planner scan all FDW tables.

+## Support for move common partitions
+There is function called **move_singlepart_to_cstore** with arguments schema and table name that can move single part of parted table to cstore.
+Doesn't matter if part is from pg_partman or standart postgresql partition.

 ## Links